agraef/koala-launchpad/README.md

 On Linux, it is possible to work around this obstacle, because ALSA has utilities to control exactly which MIDI devices a running application is connected to.
 Thus, on Linux you want to disable all of Koala's ALSA MIDI input connections except the connection to Pd's second output port.
 The most convenient way to achieve this is to use the [aj-snapshot](https://aj-snapshot.sourceforge.io/) program with the koala-alsa.xml snapshot file included in the distribution.
 Basically, after launching Koala just run `aj-snapshot -rax koala-alsa.xml` in the terminal and you should be set.
 Note that you'll have to re-run this command every time you launch Koala.
 Please check the snapshot file for details; you may also want to edit this file to adjust it to your setup.

-We've actually included two variants of the koala-alsa.xml snapshot file in the etc subdirectory.
-The koala-alsa.xml file is for setups with 2 Pd MIDI input and output ports, which will be sufficient if you're only using the koala-launchpad.pd (or the apcmini koala-sampler.pd) patch.
+We've actually included three different variants of the koala-alsa.xml snapshot file in the etc subdirectory.
+The koala-alsa.xml file is for basic setups with 2 Pd MIDI input and output ports, which will be sufficient if you're only using the koala-launchpad.pd (or the apcmini koala-sampler.pd) patch.
 However, if you're running the koala-launchcontrol.pd patch, then you'll need to configure Pd with 3 MIDI inputs and outputs, in which case you should use the koala-alsa3.xml snapshot file instead.
+Finally, we also have a variant for 4 MIDI inputs and outputs, koala-alsa4.xml, which is intended for the setup described at the end of the previous subsection which moves Launchpad and Launch Control to ports 3 and 4.

+Note that both koala-alsa.xml and koala-alsa3.xml assume that you stick to the default "Linux" setup for the port mappings.
+Otherwise you'll have to edit the snapshot files accordingly.

-(Note that on Linux the Pd port numbering depends on the way Pd's MIDI ports have been set up, which is why two separate snapshots are needed.)
-I have tested these setups extensively on Manjaro Linux with the [64 bit Intel version of Koala](https://www.elf-audio.com/koala/linux.php), and I'm optimistic that it will also work on other reasonably new Linux systems, as long as you can get the Koala binary to work.
+I have tested these setups extensively on Manjaro Linux with the [64 bit Intel version of Koala](https://www.elf-audio.com/koala/linux.php), and I'm optimistic that they will also work on other reasonably new Linux systems, as long as you can get the Koala binary to work.
 But, as always, your mileage may vary.